 The Pera Museum was founded in 2005 as an initiative by the Suna and İnan Kıraç Foundation.
 Located in what was formerly Hotel Bristol, the refurbished space retains it Ottoman Greek architecture.
 It houses three permanent collections and a myriad of rotating exhibitions as a platform for emerging and established artists.
 Endowed by the industrialist Rahmi Koc and his descendants, it is a treasure trove of the wealthy family's inventory of culturally-significant Turkish works.
 It features handwritten Ottoman-era publications, Byzantine works, and a stunning book selection.
 With a host of cultural events and collaborations, this is a great place to soak in the country's culture.

 The magnificent Hagia Sophia was built at the behest of the Byzantine Emperor Justinian in 537 BCE, then known as the Church of the Holy Wisdom.
 A remarkable testament to the ingenuity of the Byzantine architects, the Hagia Sophia was built upon a design that was rather unique for its time.
 The Turkish conquest of Constantinople marked the beginning of a new chapter in the history of the Hagia Sophia.
 Re-purposed by Mehmed II to be used as a mosque, its gold mosaics and frescoes were painted over with Islamic motifs and patterns.
 A few of these have since been uncovered, preserved for centuries beneath layers of plaster.
 The emperor also added minarets and added massive discs bearing Arabic calligraphy to the grand scheme.
-One of Istanbul's most recognizable and iconic landmarks, the Hagia Sophia is an ode to both the Byzantine and Ottoman penchant for art and architecture.
+Secularized by President Kemal Atatürk and converted into a museum in 1935, the Hagia Sophia is an ode to both the Byzantine and Ottoman penchant for art and architecture.

 Dubbed the “Blue Mosque” by Europeans because of its rich blue interior ceiling tiles in the Iznik tradition, Sultan Ahmed Mosque, with its six minarets and series of elegant domes, is a one of a kind.
 Built at the behest of Ahmet I between 1609 and 1616, the mosque was designed by the architect Sedefkar Mehmet Ağa, one of Mimar Sinan's most prominent students.
 Inside, the entrance illuminated by a wrought iron chandelier, gives way to the central prayer space, that evokes wonder with its intricate interiors adorned with thousands of tiles and filtered natural light from arched stained glass windows.
 The shrine near the mosque houses the tombs of Ahmet I and his wife Kosem Sultan.
 The Blue Mosque is a working mosque, so non-worshiping tourists are not permitted to enter during prayer times, which occur 5 times daily for 30 minutes each.